OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 A: Yes, the convertible deposit position can be wrapped to an ERC721 NFT, allowing it to be traded on NFT marketplaces.

 **Q: Will there be different options for CDs with various strike prices or lengths?**
 A: The conversion price is determined through auction results at the time of purchase, while the deposit period is defined by governance.
-Users can choose from available periods (1, 2, or 3 months).
+Users can choose from the periods currently enabled by governance.

 **Q: Will "looping" be easy for regular users?**
 A: Looping is generally an advanced-user action.
 While it's possible, it isn't currently implemented in the interface and is more suited for sophisticated users.